squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 ## Overview

 Squirrels is a low-code REST API framework designed to simplify and automate data analytics.
-It eases the burden on data / analytics engineers and eliminates the need for API engineers to create data analytics APIs.
-With a primary focus on reusability and flexibility, Squirrels allows for query logic to be shared across multiple front-end applications.
-The framework makes it easy to create REST APIs that generate complex SQL queries using query parameters for selected parameter values, and delivering tabular results that can change behaviour based on selected values.
+It eases the burden on data / analytics engineers, eliminates the need for API engineers to create data analytics APIs, and allows data / analytics engineers to play a bigger role in creating backend services for data analytics.
+With a primary focus on reusability and flexibility, Squirrels also allows for query logic to be shared across multiple front-end applications.
+The framework makes it easy to create REST APIs that generate complex SQL queries using query parameters for selected parameter values, and delivering tabular results that can change behaviour based on the selected values.

-For those familiar with [dbt](https://www.getdbt.com/), Squirrels is essentially the dbt for real-time dynamic data analytics.
-In fact, the project structure and CLI are intentionally made similar to dbt such that engineers who are already familiar with dbt can pick up Squirrels easily.
+For those familiar with [dbt](https://www.getdbt.com/), Squirrels uses a similar data modelling approach as dbt.
+However, the two frameworks are meant for different use cases: Squirrels is meant for the real-time data analytics, whereas dbt is meant for the offline data transformation pipelines.
+The project structure and CLI of Squirrels is intentionally made similar to dbt such that engineers who are already familiar with dbt can pick up Squirrels easily.

 ## Main Features

+#### API Access to Datasets

+Applications can access "datasets" and their associated parameters via well-defined API endpoints.
+Each dataset can be configured with a target model, a set of applicable widget parameters, and access permissions.
+A testing UI is available to conveniently test your APIs, and OpenAPI documentation is auto-generated for you.

 #### Dynamic Queries with SQL Jinja or Python

 Squirrels utilizes Jinja as a templating language for rendering complex SQL queries.
-These templates, known as 'models', enable the dynamic generation of queries based on business needs.
-Additionally, Squirrels supports Python to generate dynamic queries, providing a more flexible tool of handling data transformations through sqlalchemy ORM or pandas dataframes (if preferred).
+These templates, known as "models", enable the dynamic generation of queries based on business needs.
+Additionally, Squirrels supports Python to generate dynamic queries, providing a more flexible tool of handling data transformations through SQLAlchemy ORM or pandas dataframes (if preferred).

 #### Model Dependencies